wu-hongjun/Hackintosh-Razer-Blade-RZ09-0301/README.md

 ##### dGPU
 * NVIDIA RTX 2070 Max-Q is not supported and is disabled with `-wegnoegpu`.
 * [Apple won't work with NVIDIA to release graphics card driver for 10.14](https://www.macrumors.com/2018/11/01/nvidia-comment-on-macos-mojave-drivers/).
 Currently, there is nothing we can do.
 We also have not tweaked on Thunderbolt 3 since we don't have proper hardware to test it.

-### System Preferences
-   * [ARTICLE - How to customize the “About This Mac” section of a Mac, Joaquim Barbosa](https://www.idownloadblog.com/2017/01/13/how-to-modify-about-this-mac-hackintosh/).
+##### eGPU via USB

-### USB DisplayLink Display Output:
+* USB DisplayLink Display Output:
-##### Hardware
+  * Hardware
      * DisplayLink is a USB hardware based solution for display output.
      * [Plugable USB3-6950-HDMI](https://www.amazon.com/Plugable-Ethernet-Supports-Displays-3840x2160/dp/B075HMWLJF/ref=sr_1_fkmrnull_1?keywords=Plugable+USB3-6950-HDMI&qid=1555380658&s=gateway&sr=8-1-fkmrnull).
 It is able to achieve 4K60P via the DisplayLink Chip.
      * Screen I am using: Asus ROG Strix XG279Q (2560x1440, Native 144 Hz, macOS support 60Hz).
-##### Software
+  * Software
      * Normally, you should get driver from: [DisplayLink macOS Driver](https://www.displaylink.com/downloads/macos).
      * Driver tested is [DisplayLink Manager 0.5.25](https://github.com/Errrneist/Hackintosh-Razer-Blade-Advanced/blob/master/DRIVERS/macOS/DisplayLink%20Manager%200.5.25.pkg).
 Newer version of driver will most possibly work, I just put it here for reference.
+##### eGPU via Thunderbolt 3
+* Untested.

+### System Preferences
+   * [ARTICLE - How to customize the “About This Mac” section of a Mac, Joaquim Barbosa](https://www.idownloadblog.com/2017/01/13/how-to-modify-about-this-mac-hackintosh/).

 ### Thunderbolt
 ##### General